kimbring2/MOBA_RL/README.md

 [![Dota2 Replay Watching](https://img.youtube.com/vi/JvG_AsEDzEE/sddefault.jpg)](https://youtu.be/JvG_AsEDzEE "Dota2 Replay Processing video - Click to Watch!")
 <strong>Click to Watch!</strong>

+This infomation will be used to train the Agent by Supervised Learning method.

 # Detailed information
 I am writing explanation for code at Medium as series.